What Is Stainless Steel?

 Learn The Best Ways To Clean Stainless Steel

-Nothing is more appealing to the eye than a clean stainless steel piece of equipment, however, most consumers don’t realize what it takes to maintain that brand new look.
+Nothing is more appealing to the eye than a clean stainless steel piece of equipment, however, most consumers don’t know how to clean stainless steel.
 Grime, scuff marks, scratches, and fingerprints can accumulate on stainless steel and take away from that appealing look.